-The purpose of the Intensive Literacy and Numeracy (ILN) Fund is to fund Tertiary Education Organisations (TEOs) for the intensive provision of high-quality literacy and numeracy learning opportunities within an appropriately structured environment.
+The purpose of the Intensive Literacy and Numeracy Fund (ILN) is to fund Tertiary Education Organisations (TEOs) for the intensive provision of high-quality literacy and numeracy learning opportunities within an appropriately structured environment.

-The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the Literacy and Numeracy Provision - Intensive Literacy and Numeracy (ILN) Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.
+The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the Literacy and Numeracy Provision - Intensive Literacy and Numeracy (ILN) Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.

-- 1.1 To be an eligible organisation to receive ILN Fund Funding, you must be: - (a) a Tertiary Education Institution, namely: - (i) a University; or - (ii) Te Pükenga New Zealand Institute of Skills and Technology (Te Pükenga); or - (iii) a Wānanga; or - (b) a registered Private Training Establishment (PTE); or - (c) a State or State-integrated school.

-You must continue to be an eligible organisation for the length of the Funding Period.

-- 1.2 You must, for the length of the Funding Period: - (a) have in place an effective assessment process for determining the literacy and numeracy needs of eligible learners, such as the Literacy and Numeracy for Adults Assessment Tool (LNAAT), and provide support to ensure that those learners progress in line with the guidelines provided by us; and - (b) be able to offer an eligible programme of intensive literacy and numeracy provision as set out in Condition 5; and - (c) have adequate processes in place for reporting improvements of a learner's literacy and numeracy skills. - 1.3 If you are a University, you must continue to be quality assured by the New Zealand Vice Chancellors' Committee (Universities NZ). - 1.4 If you are Te Pūkenga, a Wānanga or a registered PTE, you must continue to be quality assured by the New Zealand Qualifications Authority (NZQA). - 1.5 If you are a State or State-integrated school, you must continue to be quality assured by the Education Review Office.
+- 1.1 To receive ILN Funding, you must be and continue to be for the duration of the Funding Period: - (a) a Tertiary Education Institution (TEI), namely: - (i) a University; or - (ii) Te Pūkenga; or - (iii) a Wānanga; or - (b) a Registered Private Training Establishment (PTE); or - (c) a State school or State integrated school. - 1.2 To receive ILN Funding, you must also, for the duration of the Funding Period: - (a) have in place an effective assessment process for determining the literacy and numeracy needs of eligible learners, such as the Literacy and Numeracy for Adults Assessment Tool (LNAAT), and provide support to ensure that those learners progress in line with the guidelines provided by us; - (b) be able to offer an eligible programme of intensive literacy and numeracy provision as set out in Condition 5; and - (c) have adequate processes in place for reporting improvements of a learner's literacy and numeracy skills.